Robert Walls: Illness and death

 In 2023, Walls was diagnosed with acute lymphoblastic leukaemia, a rare and aggressive blood cancer.
 He spent more than 250 nights in the hospital over a span of approximately two years.

 His son David revealed that Walls experienced some remission in 2024, which allowed him to spend time with his three children and seven grandchildren.
 However, the cancer returned aggressively in the same year, and he was informed he had only three to four months remaining to live.
 In his final weeks, Walls made the decision to not proceed with another round of chemotherapy treatment.
 Instead, opting to use Victoria's voluntary assisted dying legislation, he died on 15 May 2025, at the age of 74, surrounded by his family members.

+Legacy

+Following Walls' death, a best-afield medal, the Robert Walls Medal, was instated in his name.
+The medal is awarded to the best on ground in matches played between the Brisbane Lions and the Carlton Football Club.

 Honours

 In 2006, Walls was inducted into the Australian Football Hall of Fame.
 His wife, Erin, who had lung cancer, attended the dinner in one of her last public appearances before dying on 9 July 2006.
 With his wife, Walls had three children: Rebecca, Daniel and David.
 David went on to represent in the South Australian National Football League (SANFL), but his career was affected by three knee reconstructions.

 Walls was inducted into the Carlton Football Club Hall of Fame in 1990, and he was elevated to Legend status in 2011.